What is home?

-We often associate migration with those escaping turmoil; seeking refuge, but humans have been migrating for thousands of years in search of food and shelter.
-Modern migration comes in many forms.
-Whether it be for work, love, adventure, or refuge, we are always seeking home.
+People have been moving from place to place across the globe for thousands of years, and we still do it today.
+Whether it be for work, love, adventure or refuge, we are always seeking home.
 Home is a feeling that we can’t quite explain, yet are always trying to find or create.
-We intend to explore this theme through written, visual and oral storytelling via our digital magazine, podcast and live events.
+At Hiraeth, we explore this theme through written, visual and oral storytelling via our digital magazine, podcast and live events.
 Hiraeth is a not-for-profit creative platform run by a small team of passionate volunteers, whose collective mission is to spread empathy and unity through storytelling and art.
 So–welcome!
 Read or listen to our stories, and submit your own.
 Join us on this journey, as we travel across the world in search of home.

 Sarah Bringhurst Familia